vacu9708/Signal-processing/Fourier transform filter/README.md

 # Fourier transform filter
->Fourier transform and Inverse fourier transform is going to be used to get rid of the noise here.
+>Fourier transform and Inverse fourier transform are going to be used to get rid of the noise here.

 ~~~Python
 from matplotlib import pyplot as plt